 This trend can be seen in U.S. immigration records that show pre-famine immigrants from Ireland were predominately male, while over the famine years and following, entire families were immigrating to the country.
 Between 1820 and 1860, the Irish constituted over one-third of all immigrants to the United States.
 In the 1840's (the famine years), they comprised nearly half of all immigrants to the U.S.

-It was only during and after the famine that emigration had actually led to a decline in Ireland's population.
-The trend of emigration would continue for several decades and Ireland's population has still to this day never recovered to pre-famine levels.
+The trend of emigration would continue for several decades following the famine and Ireland's population has still to this day never recovered to pre-famine levels.

 "Ireland has had only one export, and that's been people." —John F. Kennedy